 Practice safe sex.

-Practicing safe sex can prevent a wide range of sexually transmitted diseases.
+Practicing safe sex can prevent a wide range of sexually transmitted infections.
 To prevent giardiasis, use protection during oral-anal sex, and wash your hands right after sex.
 These practices can ensure you don’t come into contact with infected feces.

 Most people with giardiasis fully recover within two months after having mild to moderate digestive symptoms.
 Some people continue to have gastrointestinal symptoms (such as lactose intolerance or irritable bowel syndrome) long after the infection is gone.